zetanumbers/posts/myosotis.md

 Given that `!Leak` implies new restrictions compared to current rust value semantics, by default every type is assumed to be `T: Leak`, kinda like with `Sized`, e.g. implicit `Leak` trait bound on every type and type argument unless specified otherwise (`T: ?Leak`).
 I pretty sure this feature should not introduce any breaking changes.
+This means working with new `!Leak` types is opt-in, kinda like library APIs may consider adding `?Sized` support after release.
 There could be a way to disable implicit `T: Leak` bounds between editions, although I do not see it as a desirable change, since `!Leak` types would be a small minority in my vision.

 One thing that we should be aware of in the future would be users' desire of making their types `!Leak` while not actually needing.
 The appropriate